A Simple Guide to the Angular Momentum Formula in Chemistry

 r = radius

-The SI unit and dimension of angular momentum is important to understand for FSc finals and entry tests.
+The SI unit and dimension of angular momentum are important to understand.

 The SI unit of angular momentum is: